Optimal Echo Chambers: Normal prior and signals

 To illustrate the conditions under which a finite sampling radius is optimal, we proceed to explore the agent's best response in this normal framework.
 With normal signals, standard results in Bayesian inference yield that the optimal action given source quality $a_q^*(s, \infty)$ is a linear convex combination of the prior expectation and the received signal.
 The weights are given by the relative accuracy of the prior and of the signal:

 This linearity between the signal and the action is broken when the agent chooses a finite sampling radius $r^*<\infty$, but the un-censored benchmark will nonetheless be useful to reaching the following three insights.
 First, conditional on the source type, the optimal action given a finite radius is more responsive to the signal than if it had come from an unbounded sampling radius.
-In fact, the signal is heeded more whenever the radius is smaller, as the following proposition shows (all proofs of results in this section are in the Appendix).
+In fact, the signal is heeded more whenever the sampling radius is smaller, as Proposition \ref{prop:dadr} will show.

 While the optimal action conditional on the source type is not linear, it is monotonically increasing, so $a_q^*(s,r)$ is a non-linear pivot of $a_q^*(s,\infty)$ around the prior expectation (note these policy functions necessarily intersect when $s=\omega_0$) for any $q$ and any finite $r$.